 Audit fees were for professional services rendered for the audits of our consolidated financial statements and reviews of our quarterly consolidated financial statements.
+Audit fees for 2022 include fees attributable to the full year inclusion of Excell Battery Group in the Company's financial results.
 Audit fees for 2021 include fees attributable to business combination accounting and reporting relating to the Company's acquisition of the business of Excell Battery Group in December 2021.
-Audit fees for 2020 include fees attributable to the first-year attestation of internal controls over financial reporting for Southwest Electronic Energy Corporation acquired by the Company in May 2019.